BLUE HORIZON, BOOK 4

 We’ve just completed our launch away from Alexandrius.
 Usually I am always eager to visit this world, but I have just seen a part of the planet that I never wish to see again.
 It was not so much the area, however, as it was the events.
 I have had to reprimand three of my crew, and having to do so as a new captain has left a bad taste in my mouth.

 First, there was Damien Legrand.
 He’s a capable loadmaster, but drinking on the job resulted in self-inflicted injury by a fall from scaffolding.
 Our doctor reports that he will be okay, with just a broken arm to contend.
-I discovered that Damien has some personal issues that led him to drink on the job, but as yet he won’t tell me what’s eating away at him; I am hoping in time he will open up to someone on board.
+In the investigation, I discovered that Damien has some personal issues that led him to drink on the job, but as yet he won’t tell me what’s eating away at him; I am hoping in time he will open up to someone on board.
 The Blue Horizon has always had a close-knit crew, so maybe it’s only a matter of time before he realizes that we do care.

 My second reprimand was for Doctor Jerry Somner.
-He’s a great guy to be around most of the time, but this voyage has shown me that when it comes to medical attention, Jerry can be quite bull-headed and even insubordinate.
+He’s intelligent and a great guy to be around most of the time, but this voyage has shown me that when it comes to medical attention, Jerry can be quite bull-headed and even insubordinate.
 I understand that on military vessels, the chief physician can outrank the captain on certain issues, but I had to remind him that the Blue Horizon is not a military ship and that he has no such rights under my command.

 I don’t want to compare my captaincy to the way Merlin ran this ship, but I served with him for so long that I can’t but help but follow his lead when it comes to problems among the crew.
 I understood Jerry’s indignation when Damien flatly refused the doctor’s advice concerning his drinking, but when the fox jumped down my throat — in front of my own crew — that was the last straw.